 The Essex Design Guide was established in 1973 by Essex County Council.
 It is used as a reference guide to help create high quality places with an identity specific to its Essex context.
 The preceding publication was released in 2005.
-The 2018 edition seeks to address the since evolution of socio-economic impacts of place-making.
+The 2018 edition seeks to address the evolution of socio-economic impacts on place-making.

 Getting the architectural details right is critical to ensuring new developments are appropriate to the setting and context.

 Developments should be well connected, offering a variety of routes for all users while identify the relationship between the built environment and landscape.

 Maximising opportunities for pedestrian movement above vehicular access are key ingredients of place making.